-Our directors undergo annual evaluations of the Board as a whole and each director individually.
+Our directors undergo annual evaluations of the Board as a whole and each Committee and director individually.
+The results of the evaluation are reported to the full Board, and implementation of the results is considered in the following year's evaluation.